 RE

-RE at Turners Hill C of E Primary School is intended to reflect our school motto of “Stewards of the Earth, Eager to Learn, Faithful to God.”
+RE at Turners Hill C of E Primary School is intended to reflect and explore religions, faiths and World Views giving our children the space to understand how people worship and live out their values.
 We want our curriculum to provoke challenging questions about meaning and purpose in life, beliefs about God, ultimate reality, issues of right and wrong and what it means to be human.
 Our pupils learn about and from religions and world views whilst developing their ideas, values, and identities.
 We strive for them to be able to clearly and coherently articulate their personal beliefs, ideas, values, and experiences while respecting the right of others to differ.
 We aim for RE lessons to offer a structured and safe space for reflection, discussion, dialogue, and debate.

-RE is taught discretely, mainly taking the form of weekly lessons but is sometimes blocked into whole morning or afternoon sessions.
+RE is taught weekly as a discrete subject, mainly taking the form of weekly lessons but is sometimes blocked into whole morning or afternoon sessions.
 Key Stage 1 and EYFS have a minimum of 36 hours a year and Key Stage 2 have 45 hours.
-At least once a year, we have RE days in which a very creative, hands on, whole school approach is taken to an aspect of RE.
+At least once a year, we have RE days in which a very immersive, creative, hands on, whole school approach is taken to an aspect of RE.

 We deliver the West Sussex Agreed Syllabus 2020 through two main resources.
-At least 50% of our curriculum explores Christianity and is primarily underpinned by the Understanding Christianity resource pack.
-This resource focuses on three aspects of Christianity: Exploring the text, looking at the impact of the text for individuals and communities and reflecting on what has been learned and making connections.
-The other main scheme of work is the Emmanuel project; we use this to learn about Judaism, Islam and Hinduism.
+We use Understanding Christianity and The Emmanuel Project to deliver the majority of our RE curriculum and each year the final unit covered explores a ‘Big Question’, which will involve a comparison between religious beliefs and worldviews.
+We are members of NATRE and use their supporting materials.
+Understanding Christianity, focuses on three aspects of Christianity: Exploring the text, looking at the impact of the text for individuals and communities and reflecting on what has been learned and making connections.
+The other main scheme of work is the Emmanuel project; we use this to learn about other religions and worldviews.

 Teachers assess children’s work in RE by making informal judgements as they observe them during lessons and through evidence in children’s books.
 Children are encouraged to self, peer and group assess work in a positive way.
 As part of our assessment for learning process, children will receive verbal and written feedback in order to aid progress in the subject.
-Summative assessment is undertaken during the year.
+Summative and formative assessment is undertaken during each unit to assess substantive and disciplinary knowledge .
 Monitoring takes place through learning walks, observations, pupil voice, teacher voice, the use of external specialists and reflective teacher feedback.
-Progress is reported to parents at the end of the year. (link for more details:http://www.understandingchristianity.org.uk).
+Progress is reported to parents at the end of the year.

 KS1 Reading Incentives Write a description for this list item and include information that will interest site visitors.
 For example, you may want to describe a team member's experience, what makes a product special, or a unique service that you offer.